mshumer/interactive-sora/README.md

 **One canonical choose-your-own adventure world, expanded by the community.**

-The canon now lives inside an apocalyptic, cyberpunk New York City.
-Times Square, Harlem, SoHo, the Financial District, the bridges, and the parks still map to the real street grid—but everything is neon-drenched, overgrown, and patrolled by rogue AI.
-Our masked courier tears across the boroughs on hoverbikes, jetpacks, grapples, and parkour gear to reignite district beacons before militarized drones and mutated wildlife shut the city down for good.
-Every 8-second beat is relentless: faces stay obscured, audio slams, and the street tracker keeps the geography honest.
-When a branch already exists its video plays instantly; otherwise explorers can drop in an OpenAI API key to mint the clip for everyone.
+The canon now unfolds from the front of an open-air skytram gliding through an apocalyptic, cyberpunk New York City.
+The rail network wraps authentic streets—Times Square, Harlem, SoHo, FiDi—yet everything is neon-soaked, overgrown, and watched by rogue AI.
+You lean into the wind to survey districts, ignite beacon relays, and decide which branching mag-rail to follow next.
+Every 8-second beat is photorealistic, first-person, and jammed with discovery; faces stay obscured and the street tracker keeps geography honest.
+When a branch already exists its video plays instantly; otherwise explorers can drop an OpenAI API key to mint the clip for everyone.

 ---